ryanjyost/wordduet/README.md

 See who can come up with more words using just the letters provided!

+## Developer Notes

+The basic MVP/proof of concept took approx. 5 hours in total coding time.
+That version can be found on the `mvp` branch.
+This was done ASAP, with little attention paid to code style, security, performance, etc.

 ## Rules

 1. At least two players are required to kick off a game.